dedysurya13/SistemPakarTHTAnak/README.md

 ---------------

 ```
+1. Download the project.
-# Download and open the app in Android Studio.
+2. Open the project in Android Studio.

-# Edit the path to your local SDK
+3. Edit the path to your local SDK
+4. Run the app.

 # Android Studio Espesso Test path
 /app/src/androidTest/java/com/sistempakarthtanak/EspressoTest.java